Bubblbu/this-and-that/pages/articles/2017-01-23-hello-world/index.md

 path: "/hello-world/"
 editpath: "2017-01-23-hello-world"
 category: "general"
-description: "After thinking about it for a long time, I finally decided to create this blog.
-To be honest I am still not sure what I want to write about, but I spent some time thinking about how I would like to do it.
-But before I tell you more about the technical details, I'll annoy you for a few more sentences about my motivation and all that interesting stuff."
+description: "Hello World!
+A short blog post about why I created this webpage and how I want to implement an open & collaborative blog."
 ---

 Hi everyone!

-This is my first post and to be honest I am still not sure _what_ I want to write about exactly, but I spent some time thinking about the _how_.
-But before telling you more about this, let me quickly introduce myself:
+This is my first post and to be honest I am still not sure _what_ this blog will be about in detail, but I spent some time thinking about the _how_.
+Before going into more detail let me quickly introduce myself:

 My name is Asura Enkhbayar and I am a Master's student in Cognitive Science at the University of Vienna.
-I have been playing with the idea of starting a blog for quite some time, but never.
-But recently I decided to try out an experiment and proposed blog posts as deliverables for a project at Uni and my supervisor agreed to it.
-My two main motivations for this were:
+I have been playing with the idea of starting a blog for quite some time, but never found the right time to actually get down to it.
+Since I came back from [OpenCon 2016](opencon2016.org), I was struggling to find my own way of being more open as a Master's student, so I thought it’s about time to finally proceed with my blogging plans.
+In order to trick myself into it a bit, I recently proposed blog posts as deliverables for a project at Uni.

-+ Trick myself into writing blog posts.
-+ After coming back from [OpenCon 2016](opencon2016.org) I was still struggling to find my own way of being more open as a student.
 So I here I am now, attempting to build my truly *open* blog.

 ## The fear of blogging